 Living in Radley during wartime

-- The night in the blackout that he was kicking a ball against the old stable block at the Bowyer Arms and managed to hit the head of someone passing by on a bicycle.
+- He remembers the night in the blackout that he was kicking a ball against the old stable block at the Bowyer Arms and managed to hit the head of someone passing by on a bicycle.
 Unfortunately, the cyclist was the village policeman.
 He was reprimanded by the policeman as well as by his parents.

 - The war brought people in Radley together.
 Brian spoke of the division between those who lived in Lower and Upper Radley but they united as one during the war.
 There was a big drive to help the war effort mainly led by Mrs Hutchins who lived at East House, one of the large semi-detached houses on Foxborough Road opposite what is now Stonhouse Crescent.
 With the help of ladies such as Mrs Allen, Mrs Saunders, Mrs Jeacock, Mrs Hadland and his mother she organised many money-raising activities from her music room.
 People collected such things as aluminium.
 Competitions were organised and the prizes would be savings certificates, which was the government’s way of raising money.
 People were encouraged to buy savings stamps towards a savings certificate.